SoftwareAG/c8y-docs/content/getting-started.md

 weight: 20
 ---

-Learn how to access the platform and get familiar with the general UI functionalities applying to all {{< product-c8y-iot >}} applications.
+Access the platform, get introduced to the general functionalities applying to all {{< product-c8y-iot >}} applications, and customize your user settings.